makingweirdthings/makingweirdthings.github.io/_toys/mistakes.md

 While (I believe) cured Sculpey shouldn't inhibit platinum silicone, the keys were still a sticky mess after a couple of hours.
 Probably should have verified first, and just used oil clay instead.
 <https://thebluebottletree.com/polymer-clay-silicone-mold-putty>{: rel="noreferrer"}

+## Foam Mothermold

+It's possible that I got a bad batch, or that it was exposed to low temperatures during shipping, but I haven't had any luck getting FlexFoam-iT to set up correctly.
+I made a bunch of small tests molds, and regardless of ambient temperature, or mixing methods, I cannot get it to set up correctly, or expand to the expected volume.

+Even with low expansion, I don't think the foam is dense enough to support the thin silicone shell around a tall, liquid silicone pour.
+Going to try switching to a plaster bandage shell instead.